aashishmallah3/Chronic-Kidney-Disease-Prediction-using-ML/README.md

 ## 📄 License

 This project is intended for educational purposes.
-Add a license of your choice (e.g., MIT) here.